-As per the CBUAE guidelines on the IFRS 9 under COVID 19, the Group has used the latest macroeconomic data and scenarios for Q4 2020 ECL estimates.
-The Group estimated Q4 2020 ECL using baseline, upside and downside scenarios with 40%, 30% and 30% weightings respectively.
+As per the CBUAE guidelines on the IFRS 9 under COVID 19, the Group has used the latest macroeconomic data and scenarios for year 2021 ECL estimates.
+The Group estimated year 2021 ECL using baseline, upside and downside scenarios with 40%, 30% and 30% weightings respectively.